MichaelCretignier/Rassine_public/README.txt

 NEWS :
 ————————

-For a Python version above 3.8, replace the five codes with the ones stored in the Python_3.8 directory.
+For a Python version below 3.7, replace the five codes with the ones stored in the Python<3.7 directory.

 ————————
 IMPORTANT INFORMATIONS :